 Protecting the ear:

 Protect your ear from cold and wind by wearing a hat or earmuffs.
-Wearing a hat or earmuffs is an effective way to protect your ears from getting cold or exposed to wind.
+Put on a hat or earmuffs to keep your ears warm and safe from the wind.
 Our ears can quickly become numb when the temperature drops, and cold wind can worsen the situation.

 Monitoring for signs of psoriatic arthritis:

 Arthritis can develop in people with skin conditions, so watching for joint pain or swelling is essential.
 Psoriatic arthritis is a specific type of inflammatory arthritis that occurs in some people with psoriasis.
-According to the National Psoriasis Foundation's website, it is estimated that up to 30% of people with psoriasis develop psoriatic arthritis.
+The National Psoriasis Foundation estimates that as many as 30% of people with psoriasis develop psoriatic arthritis.

 Don't Stick Anything in Your Ear Canal

-Avoid using cotton swabs to clean earwax as they can push it back further into the ear canal, leading to blockage and infections.
+Don't use cotton swabs to clean your ears.
+They can push the earwax deeper, causing blockages and infections.
 In fact, try not to stick anything into your ear.

-Instead, clean your ears gently and use appropriate treatments to manage symptoms, such as ear drops for wax buildup or topical creams and ointments for itching.
+Clean your ears gently.
+Use ear drops to treat wax buildup.
+Apply topical creams or ointments for itching.
 If you're having persistent problems, seek medical advice from a doctor.